 If you haven’t already, create a Company Page for your business on LinkedIn and ask your staff members to connect with it.
-Make sure that all of your staff members have their own LinkedIn profiles listed on their business cards and brochures.

-With over 11 million members in the UK alone, LinkedIn is a great place to find out about the type of people that will be attending the event.
-Search LinkedIn using the name of the trade show and see if the organisers have set up a group.
+Once setup, search LinkedIn using the name of the trade show and see if the organisers have set up a group.

 If they have, join the group and begin networking before the event by searching the group for people in your target audience.
 With the right search filters, you can find hundreds of sales prospects to connect with during the event itself.